oscar-system/Oscar.jl/docs/src/Experimental/Singularities/hypersurfaces.md

 ### spectrum and spectral pairs

-For a detailed treatment of the spectrum of a singularity and of the spectral pairs, we refer the reader to the textbook [AGV](@cite), volume II.
+For a detailed treatment of the spectrum of a singularity and of the spectral pairs, we refer the reader to the textbook [AGV85](@cite), volume II.
 It is a powerful invariant, which permits to exclude equivalence or adjacency of given hypersurface germs in many practical cases.

 In OSCAR the singularity spectrum can be computed using two different methods: